Hanson Brothers: Legacy and public appearances

 The Hansons (and Slap Shot) have an enduring cultural following.
 They receive more than 300 requests per year to make appearances.
 The film is standard viewing for young ice hockey players on road trips, including Christian Hanson, son of David Hanson, who saw the film for the first time when he was 11 years old during a hockey road trip with his team.
 After the Humboldt Broncos bus crash in 2018, a broken Slap Shot DVD was found at the crash site.
 Steve Carlson met with some of the survivors.

-The idea of a Hanson Brothers reunion was first pitched to Steve Carlson in 1993 as a way to increase ticket sales for the Memphis Riverkings, a Central Hockey League team that he was then the coach of.
+The idea of a Hanson Brothers reunion was first pitched to Steve Carlson in 1993 as a way to increase ticket sales for the Memphis Riverkings, a Central Hockey League team that he was then coaching.
 The arena sold out.
 A few weeks later, they held a second reunion at a home game for the AHL Capital District Islanders where Dave Hanson was the general manager.
 That event sold out too.
 Sixteen years after the film's release, the Hansons began appearing in character at charity and promotional events at arenas throughout the United States, Canada and Europe.
 At their peak, they were making about 90 appearances per year and had a sponsorship deal with Budweiser.

 Nancy Dowd criticized the appearances, claiming they diminished the value of Slap Shot and violated her author's rights.
 In response, Dave Hanson contended, "I’m so sorry she’s mad at us.
 I don’t know what dirty-old-man jokes she means.
 When we come out, we talk to kids about how they’re doing in school and how their grades are.
 We’re colorful and lighthearted.
 There’s nothing insulting about what we do.
 If anything, to my mind, we’re helping to prolong the legacy of Slap Shot.”

 As of 2020, the group does not tour together due to personal differences.